 Know Before You Go

 The Maidstone Museum & Bentliff Gallery has an extensive collection of Egyptian artifacts in addition to the mummy.
-It is free to enter, and open year round.
+Notably, the museum also has an internationally respected collection of Japanese art and Edo and Mejii period comprising over 4,000 artifacts, rivaling both the British Museum and the Victoria and Albert Museum in sheer quantity of objects.
+The museum is free to enter, and open year round.
 There is no parking on site, but Pay-and-Display car parks are nearby (closest is Fremlin Walk).